flynneva/bno055/README.md

 This repo was based off of [Michael Drwiega's work on the Bosch IMU Driver for ROS 1](https://github.com/mdrwiega/bosch_imu_driver)

 ## Wiring Guide

+### Selecting Connection Type

-- On the BNO055 breakout connect Pin PS1 with 3.3V to select UART mode.
+The default mode is I2C.
+Connect Pin PS1 with 3.3V to select UART mode.

 ### CP2104 USB-to-UART Bridge